juliachanb/juliachanb.github.io/pages/resume.md

 **[Reveal, The Center for Investigative Reporting](http://revealnews.org)**

-*Emeryville, CA – January 2015 - Present*
+*Emeryville, Calif. – January 2015 - Present*

 Julia develops and oversees editorial projects that shape how stories and investigations are published across platforms.
 Her job combines reporting with technology, web and audio production.